 Gerald and Carol Foox consent to the government's application for a writ of garnishment over accounts they own or control at six banks, according to the application, filed Friday with the U.S. District Court for the Eastern District of Texas.

 Writs Were Placed On Three Financial Accounts That

 Contain Securities And Stocks That Fluctuate In Value Or

 Are The Fooxes' Everyday Accounts.

 The Couple Wishes To Substitute Them With The Accounts

 At The Six Banks, The Government Said.

-The couple has been of foreign bank and financial accounts they held in Israel, New Zealand and South Africa for tax years 2011 through 2015.
+The couple has been accused of failing to submit reports of foreign bank and financial accounts they held in Israel, New Zealand and South Africa for tax years 2011 through 2015.

 The Fooxes each owe $2.1 million in penalties, penalty assessments and interest as of May, plus late payment penalties, collection costs and interest, the government said.